NixOS/nix/doc/manual/src/quick-start.md

    ```

    The install script will use `sudo`, so make sure you have sufficient rights.
-   On Linux, `--daemon` can be omitted for a single-user install.

    For other installation methods, see the detailed [installation instructions](installation/index.md).